Ramey Air Force Base: Cold War era

 With the establishment of an independent United States Air Force in 1947, the complex was renamed Ramey Air Force Base in 1948.
-Ramey AFB was home to a succession of Strategic Air Command (SAC) strategic reconnaissance wings and a bombardment wing, and housed a number of B-36 Peacemaker intercontinental bombers, albeit in its RB-36 strategic reconnaissance version.
-The RB-36s were later replaced by B-52 Stratofortress heavy bombers and KC-135 Stratotanker aerial refueling aircraft, while a tenant weather reconnaissance squadron operated WB-47 Stratojet and WC-130 Hercules aircraft.
+Ramey AFB was home to a succession of Strategic Air Command (SAC) strategic reconnaissance wings and a bombardment wing, and housed a number of B-36 Peacemaker intercontinental bombers, in its RB-36 strategic reconnaissance version.
+The RB-36s were later replaced by B-52 Stratofortress heavy bombers and KC-135 Stratotanker aerial refueling aircraft.

+A tenant weather reconnaissance squadron operated WB-47 Stratojet and WC-130 Hercules aircraft.
 Due to the size and weight of the B-36, the runway at Ramey had to be built to a length of 11702 ft and a width of 200 ft, with an added 870 ft Blast Pad at each end and an additional 50 ft shoulder on each side.
 This led to the second expropriation of Poblado San Antonio, which led to the displacement of 4,000 inhabitants to San Antonio's current location in Montaña.

-The closure of Ramey Air Force Base began in 1971 as part of a SAC-wide reduction in bombardment wings and lasted until 1973.
-Following its closure, it was converted into a joint civilian-military airport with the United States Coast Guard comprising the remaining military aviation activities at the airport as Coast Guard Air Station Borinquen and Puerto Rico Air National Guard, Army National Guard and the United States Army Reserve maintaining non-aviation units.
+In 1971, the closure of Ramey Air Force Base began as part of a SAC-wide reduction in bombardment wings, and lasted until 1973.
+Following its closure, it was converted into a joint civilian-military airport, with the United States Coast Guard comprising the remaining military aviation activities at the airport as Coast Guard Air Station Borinquen and Puerto Rico Air National Guard, Army National Guard and the United States Army Reserve maintaining non-aviation units.